PencilCode/pencilcode/README.md

 </pre>

 Development can be done on Linux, Mac, or Windows.
-The prerequisites are a standard node.js development environment, which is very widely used.
+The prerequisites are a standard node.js development environment which is very widely used, plus grunt (you'll need to `npm install -g grunt-cli`).

 Prerequisites
 -------------